What causes gum disease?

 Who gets gum disease?

 People usually don’t show signs of gum disease until they are in their 30's or 40's.
 Men are more likely to have gum disease than women.
 Although teenagers rarely develop periodontitis, they can develop gingivitis, the milder form of gum disease.
-Most commonly, gum disease develops when plaque is allowed to build up along and under the gum line.
+Most commonly, gum disease develops when plaque is allowed to build up along and under the gum line and harden into calculus.

 Symptoms of gum disease include: